ELLIEAI7/Cliniscribe/desktop-app/USER_GUIDE.md

 **Problem**: Backend isn't running

 **Solutions:**
-1. Restart CliniScribe
+1. Restart CogniScribe
 2. Check if another instance is running (close it)
-3. On Mac: System Preferences → Security → Allow CliniScribe
+3. On Mac: System Preferences → Security → Allow CogniScribe
 4. On Windows: Windows Defender may have blocked it - allow it

 ### Processing is very slow